k3rn3l-p4n1c/postpython/README.md

 runner.environments.update({'PASSWORD': 'test', 'EMAIL': 'you@email.com'})
 ```
 ### AttributeError
-Since `RequestMethods` and `get_request` does not really exists you intelligent IDE cannot help you.
+Since `RequestMethods` and `get_request` does not really exists your intelligent IDE cannot help you.
-So Postpython try to correct you mistakes.
+So Postpython tries to correct your mistakes.
 If you spell a function or folder wrong it will suggest you the closest name.
 ```
 >>> response = runner.RequestMethods.get_requasts()